-Jennifer Ezring is a member of the firm’s Finance Department and Banking Practice and serves as the Chair of the Global Asset Based Lending Group.
-She advises commercial and investment banks on leveraged finance and asset-based lending transactions across multiple industries.
+Jennifer Ezring, Global Chair of the Asset-Based Lending Group, advises commercial and investment banks on leveraged finance and asset-based lending transactions across multiple industries.

 • Acquisition financings